Christa Johnson: Amateur career

 Born in Arcata, California, Johnson won the 1975 Northern California Junior Girls Championship and was honored as a member of the Northern California International Junior Cup Team.
 She attended the University of Arizona in Tucson, where she was an All-American from 1979–80 for the Wildcats.

 Professional career

 Johnson joined the LPGA Tour in 1980.
 She won nine tournaments on the LPGA Tour, the first of them in 1984 and the last in 1997.
 Her one major championship title came at the 1997 McDonald's LPGA Championship.
 Her best money list finish was fourth, also in 1997.
-She won four tournaments on the Legends Tour, the official senior tour of the LPGA.
+She won five tournaments on the Legends Tour, the official senior tour of the LPGA.
 She was a member of the USA Team during the 2006 through 2014 Handa Cups (USA winning in all years except 2013), official world team challenge of the senior tour.

 Johnson resides in Arizona with husband, Duane A. Bernard, CEO of Phoenix Health Services, and former CEO of Specialty Health and St. Catherine Healthcare, whom she married in March 2007.
 Johnson also played under the name Chris Johnson from 1980 to 1985.